N.B. Click here for LIT Journal 1999

 and duration of the training but also in its location, which is sometimes in

-the laboratory or control room where the people work.
 The workplace training programme at Kajaani is probably the ultimate example

 of flexibility.
 There is no fixed programme and no course manual or standard